UniMath/agda-unimath/src/elementary-number-theory/well-ordering-principle-natural-numbers.lagda.md

 of [decidable types](foundation.decidable-types.md) over ℕ equipped with a natural number `n` and an element `p : P n`, we can find a least natural number `n₀` with an element `p₀ : P n₀`.

+The well-ordering principle has some useful consequences:
+- For any family `P` of decidable types equipped with a natural number `n ≥ b` and an element `p : P n` we can find a least natural number `n₀ ≥ b` with an element `p₀ : P n₀`.
+- For any family `P` of decidable types equipped with an element `n ≤ b` and an element `p : P n` we can find a largest natural number `n₁ ≤ b` with an element `p₁ : P n₁`.
+- For any strictly inflationary map `f : ℕ → ℕ` such that `f 0 ≤ b` we can find a largest natural number `n₁` such that `f n₁ ≤ b`.

 ## Theorem

 ```agda